NordSecurity/nordvpn-linux/test/qa/README.md

 * firewall6 - tests ip6tables rules.
 * login - tests login scenarios.
 * misc - tests socket permissions and domain rotations.
-* whitelist - tests iptables and routing rules.
+* allowlist - tests iptables and routing rules.

 ## Lib
 Each Python file is treated as a module and directory with `__init__.py` in it is treated as a package